-- 77.2% of units are owner occupied - 22.8% of units are renter occupied
+- 77.2% of dwelling units are owner occupied

+- 22.8% of dwelling units are renter occupied

+- 3.8% of dwelling units are vacant

 Lead based paint (LBP) hazards

 24CFR91.205(e)

 The use of lead based paint became outlawed for construction beginning in January 1978 due to the severe health risks that it can cause children.
 Public health organization are required to identify children at risk for lead poisoning and to monitor, with particular attention children age six (6) and under.